A Preterist Commentary on Revelation 16: Summary and Highlights

 Revelation 16:19 Preterist Commentary: There was a Three-Way Civil War in both Rome and Jerusalem in A.D.
 69 before the Roman Army Arrived at Jerusalem.

 Revelation 16:19 says that Babylon split into three parts.
 In A.D.
 69, Jewish refugees from the surrounding cities that had been destroyed during Vespasian’s campaign fled to Jerusalem to make their last stand.
-Here a three-way civil war erupted.
-The Jewish rebels were split into three factions led by three aspiring Messiahs—John, Simon and Eleazar.39 Eleazar and his men were stationed in the inner court of the temple.40 Simon the son of Gioras controlled the upper city and much of the lower.
+Shortly after the thunderstorm mentioned above a three-way civil war erupted.
+The Jewish rebels were split into three factions led by three aspiring Messiahs—John, Simon and Eleazar.38 Eleazar and his men were stationed in the inner court of the temple.39 Simon the son of Gioras controlled the upper city and much of the lower.
 John controlled the rest of Jerusalem.
-From here John and his men were attacked above and below by their two enemies.41
+From here John and his men were attacked above and below by their two enemies.40

 It is also worth noting that with the exception of the walls surrounding the Temple complex, first century Jerusalem, outside of the Temple fortress, was literally divided into three parts by fortified walls just prior to the Jewish War.
 These walls were built to progressively encapsulate a city that continually grew over the centuries.